-- 423. Annex X, Part 2, Paragraph 15 sets a quantitative condition on the relative size of retail and commercial banking activities for institutions opting for the ASA.
-In particular, the retail and commercial banking activities shall account for at least 90% of the institution's income.
-In addition, Paragraph 16 requires that the institution must be able to demonstrate to the authorities that a significant proportion of its retail and/or commercial banking activities consists of loans associated with a high probability of default. - 424.
-In order to provide institutions some stability in the choice of the ASA, a certain degree of flexibility can be introduced in the practical application of the 90% condition.
-In particular, a one-year window can be granted, meaning that even if the three-year average drops below 90%, an institution using the ASA can be allowed to remain on the ASA if it can convince the relevant authority that the three year average will again reach 90% the following year. - 425.
+- 482. Annex X, Part 2, Paragraph 15 of the CRD sets a quantitative condition on the relative size of retail and commercial banking activities for institutions opting for the ASA.
+In particular, the retail and/or commercial banking activities shall account for at least 90 percent of the institution's income.
+In addition, Paragraph 16 requires that the institution must be able to demonstrate to the authorities that a significant proportion of its retail and/or commercial banking activities consists of loans associated with a high probability of default. - 483.
+In order to provide institutions some stability in the choice of the ASA, a certain degree of flexibility can be introduced in the practical application of the 90 percent condition.
+In particular, a one-year window can be granted, meaning that even if the three-year average drops below 90 percent, an institution using the ASA can be allowed to remain on the ASA if it can

+- convince the relevant authority that the three year average will again reach 90 percent the following year. - 484.
 Institutions opting for the ASA are required to use robust and well-documented demonstration methods, relating to both the charging of high interest rate margins and the holding of a risky credit portfolio.
+National supervisors may allow non-IRB institutions opting for the ASA to use non-PD-based approaches to demonstrate that a credit portfolio is risky.